reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 The above example shows how to configure the Kafka producer to send messages. `ProducerFactory` is responsible for creating Kafka Producer instances.

 `KafkaTemplate` helps us to send messages to their respective topic.
-We'll see more about `KafkaTemplate` in the [Sending Messages](#sending-messages) section.
+We'll see more about `KafkaTemplate` in the [sending messages](#sending-messages) section.

 In `producerConfigs()` we are configuring a couple of properties:

 - `BOOTSTRAP_SERVERS_CONFIG` - Host and port on which Kafka is running.
 - `KEY_SERIALIZER_CLASS_CONFIG` - Serializer class to be used for the key.
 - `VALUE_SERIALIZER_CLASS_CONFIG` - Serializer class to be used for the value.
-We are using StringSerializer for both keys and values.
+We are using `StringSerializer` for both keys and values.

 Now that our producer config is ready, let's create a configuration for the consumer: